Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/setup.md

 ![](/improved_rankroles_5.png)

-Once your features are set up correctly, they will update automatically as soon as a game is detected via the Discord presence of registered players or once an hour at least.
-You can also refresh your server with the command [`/refresh`](/en/commands/important/refresh).

 > For more information about rankroles click [HERE](/en/features/rankroles).
   >{.is-info}

+Once your features are set up correctly, they will update automatically as soon as a game is detected via the Discord presence of [registered players]//en/terms/player) or once an hour at least.
+You can also refresh your server with the command [`/refresh`](/en/commands/important/refresh).

 <p>

 # 3\.
 Customize these features (because every server is different)